axxeslanting/ansible/README.md

 # Ansible config for Linux Laptops
-This repository contains ansible configuration to configure Linux laptops by using ansible pull.
+This repository contains ansible configuration to configure Linux laptops (Ubuntu 22.04 LTS) by using ansible pull.
 The default playbook configures a basic environment for everyone, additional packages for developers are available.

 **default environment:**\